Westlake-AI/openmixup/README.md

 ## Contributors and Contact

 For help, new features, or reporting bugs associated with OpenMixup, please open a [GitHub issue](https://github.com/Westlake-AI/openmixup/issues) and [pull request](https://github.com/Westlake-AI/openmixup/pulls) with the tag "help wanted" or "enhancement".
 For now, the direct contributors include: Siyuan Li ([@Lupin1998](https://github.com/Lupin1998)), Zedong Wang ([@Jacky1128](https://github.com/Jacky1128)), and Zicheng Liu ([@pone7](https://github.com/pone7)).
-We thank all public contributors and contributors from MMSelfSup and MMClassification!
+We thank all public contributors and contributors from MMPreTrain (MMSelfSup and MMClassification)!

 This repo is currently maintained by: